apache/nifi-minifi-cpp/README.md

       host: localhost
       port uuid: 471deef6-2a6e-4a7d-912a-81cc17e3a204
       batch size: 100

+### Controller Services
+ If you need to reference a controller service in your config.yml file, use the following template.
+In the example, below, ControllerServiceClass is the name of the class defining the controller Service.
+ControllerService1 is linked to ControllerService2, and requires the latter to be started for ControllerService1 to start.

+	Controller Services:
+      - name: ControllerService1
+ 	    id: 2438e3c8-015a-1000-79ca-83af40ec1974
+	  	class: ControllerServiceClass
+	  	Properties:
+	      Property one: value
+	      Linked Services:
+	        - value: ControllerService2
+	  - name: ControllerService2
+	    id: 2438e3c8-015a-1000-79ca-83af40ec1992
+	  	class: ControllerServiceClass
+	  	Properties:

 ### Running
 After completing a [build](#building), the application can be run by issuing the following from :